meanbee/docker-magento/README.md

 # Options

+## Cron

+The `cli` image supports running Magento's cron task automatically.
+This is disabled by default but can be enabled with the following environment variable:

+    ENABLE_CRON=true

+*Note:* The cron container must be run as `root` (this is the default) and the cron task will automatically be run as the `www-data` user.

 ## Sendmail

 All images have sendmail installed for emails, however it is not enabled by default.
 To enable sendmail, use the following environment variable: